mdda/mdda.github.io/_posts/AI/2015-08-16-sg-futurists-presentation.md

 Each in turn (individual slides) :

 *   lots of fruit now found to be 'hanging low'

+    -   personal experience : Grammar as a Language => DeepNER

 *   building ladder to the moon